 Hokkaido receives more snow and powder than any other place in Japan.
-Its ski resorts, with many (native) English-speaking employees, and serving a variety of international cuisine, feels more Western like than other resorts.
+Its ski resorts, with many (native) English-speaking employees, and serving a variety of international cuisine, feel more Western-like than other resorts.
 Hokkaido’s ski resorts, especially Niseko, are also much easier to navigate.
-The best snow falls in January and February when the snow is most powdery.
+The best snow falls in January and February when the snow is almost powdery.
 During this time more than half of the visitors are from overseas.

 Niseko comprises four ski resorts; Grand Hirafu, Hanazono, Niseko Village and Annupuri which join together at the top of the mountain, making it possible to ski between them.
 Niseko is Japan’s most visited ski resort, with a wide array of hotels, bars, more than 30 lifts, and a very international feel.
 Niseko is praised for the consistency and quality of its powder snow.
 The ski resort offers kilometers of ski slopes along with other exciting winter adventures such as off-piste skiing with guided tours and helicopter tours.
 While skiing or snowboarding you can enjoy the stunning views of Mt Yotei, often referred to as the Mt Fuji of Hokkaido for its perfectly symmetrical form.

 Open: December 3, 2022- May 7, 2023 (Grand Hirafu)